scenerystack/community/docs/reference/api/kite/svgNumber.md

 # svgNumber

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/kite/blob/main/js/util/svgNumber.ts](https://github.com/phetsims/kite/blob/main/js/util/svgNumber.ts) for the most up-to-date information.

 ## Overview

 Since SVG doesn't support parsing scientific notation (e.g. 7e5), we need to output fixed decimal-point strings.